 He told 8 On Your Side, he lived in the home where the shooting occurred in the late ’90s.

 “To find out it was random and he literally could have just turned one driveway later and it would have been a different outcome – that hits home,” he said.

-A few houses down, Miguel Rivera is convinced the suspect knocked on his backdoor at around 3:45 Sunday morning, before going across a vacant lot and murdering an entire family, according to the sheriff’s office.
+A few houses down, Miguel Rivera is convinced the suspect knocked on his back door at around 3:45 Sunday morning, before going across a vacant lot and murdering four members of a family, according to the sheriff’s office.

 He said he did not open the door.
 Once he started hearing gunshots, he hid in his garage with his young daughter.